 Hey Mama!
 In the final weeks of your pregnancy, it starts to set in that you will actually have to birth your baby.
 EEK!
 Lots of emotions there!
 So when your doctor drops a bomb saying that your baby is “measuring big”, it can really ramp up the anxiety and leave you doubting your ability to have the birth you’ve pictured.
 Let’s sort through the myths and facts about Big Babies (aka fetal macrosomia) so you can have an informed and empowered birth experience!

 First things first, a couple of fast facts:

-While it’s true that big babies can potentially cause issues in delivery, it’s not worth jumping to conclusions based on speculation alone.
-In fact, research shows that the care provider’s perception that a baby is big can actually be more harmful than a big baby by itself, when it comes to unnecessary interventions.
+While it’s true that big babies can potentially cause risk factors in delivery, it’s not worth jumping to conclusions based on speculation alone.
+In fact, research shows that the care provider’s perception that a baby is big can actually be more harmful than a big baby by itself when it comes to unnecessary interventions.

 We make a small commission from some of the links (you don’t pay any more for using our links), however some of the recommendations, we do not earn anything, we just love ’em and want you to know about them.
 Click here for our full disclosure.
 Thank you!

 If your provider looks at your ultrasound and says that your baby is measuring big, there is a 50/50 chance that they are correct.
 Seriously, Mama!
 You can flip a coin and come up with the odds of that one being true.
 Making crazy plans based on an estimate is not cool!

 According to Evidence Based Birth, 1 in 3 women are told that their baby is “big” by the end of pregnancy, but statistically, only 1 in 10 babies is actually considered to be big at birth!